 How Does The Neck Cause Headache?

-The upper neck joints, discs, muscles, and ligaments of the neck are supplied by the first, second and third cervical nerves (C1, C2, and C3).
-This and other nerve relationships allow pain and other sensations from the neck to be interpreted by the nervous system as occurring in the head.
-This is an example of referred pain, where the pain is felt in an area that is not generating the pain.
-Sciatica is the most well-known example.
+The upper neck’s joints, discs, muscles and ligaments are supplied by the first, second and third cervical nerves (C1, C2, and C3).
+These nerve pathways transmit sensations, including pain, from the neck to the head.
+This phenomenon is called referred pain, where pain is felt in one area even though it originates in another part of the body.
+A common example of referred pain is sciatica, which affects the lower limbs.

 How Common Is Cervicogenic Headache?